top of page

 ADVANCING THE BASIC AND TRANSLATIONAL STUDY OF THE HOST-MICROBE INTERACTION

-The last 100 years of microbiology research have clearly established that symbiotic and pathogenic microbes colonizing humans can impact health, disease, and drug action.
-A next step in studying the complex interaction between host and microbe is to "directly" define the molecular factors that govern biological function (i.e. proteins, metabolites, post-translational modifications) and delineate their associated mechanisms of action.
-Towards this goal, the Gonzalez laboratory utilizes a systems scale to single target approach to study bacterial pathogenesis, host responses to infection, and the human microbiome.
-At its core, the laboratory develops and applies quantitative proteomics tools to simultaneously track thousands of protein dynamics and associated post-translational modifications with high accuracy and high throughput.
-We then apply microbiological techniques to characterize the important factors identified during these interactions.
-When appropriate, translational studies of therapeutic value are undertaken in tissue culture, in murine models, and through analysis of human biospecimens.
-This information is then used to design novel strategies for detecting or treating microbial-driven infectious diseases in humans.
+Over the past century, microbiology research has clearly established that symbiotic and pathogenic microbes colonizing humans can influence health, disease, and drug responses.
+The next step in understanding these complex host–microbe interactions is to directly define the molecular factors that govern biological function (e.g., proteins, metabolites, post-translational modifications) and to delineate their mechanisms of action.
+To this end, the Gonzalez laboratory uses approaches that range from systems-scale analyses to single-target studies to investigate bacterial pathogenesis, host responses to infection, and the human microbiome.
+At its core, the laboratory develops and applies quantitative proteomics tools to simultaneously track the dynamics of thousands of proteins and their post-translational modifications with high accuracy and throughput.
+We then apply microbiological techniques to characterize the key factors identified in these interactions.
+When appropriate, we pursue translational studies of therapeutic relevance using tissue culture models, murine models, and analyses of human biospecimens.
+These findings are ultimately leveraged to design novel strategies for detecting and treating microbe-driven infectious diseases in humans.

 RESEARCH PROJECTS